OSGeo/gdal/doc/source/programs/gdal_raster_rgb_to_palette.rst

     Select the number of colors in the generated color table.
 Defaults to 256.
     Must be between 2 and 256.

+.. option:: --color-map <FILENAME>

+    Extract the color table from <FILENAME> instead of computing it.
+    Can be used to have a consistent color table for multiple files.
+    The <FILENAME> must be either a raster file in a GDAL supported format with a palette or a color file in a supported format (.txt, QGIS .qml, QGIS .qlr).

 Examples
 --------